- Living Will

 Colorado allows you to appoint someone 18 years of age or older to be your health care agent.
 This person should be someone who can:

-A Colorado advance health care directive enables you to grant your health care agent as broad or as limited power as you like.
+A living will in Colorado enables you to grant your health care agent as broad or as limited power as you like.
 The health care agent's power may include:

 Furthermore, you have the option of allowing or restricting your agent's authority to do things after you have passed away, for example, the authority to: